xsc/jansi-clj/README.md

 in a platform-/terminal-specific way to provide correct handling of ANSI codes.
 This means that you can make any such console output portable without having to touch any existing code.

-__Note:__ Wrapping the streams currently seems not to work correctly in the REPL - as in: jansi does not deem the REPL color-worthy and filters out all escape sequences.
+__Note:__ Wrapping the streams currently seems not to work correctly when done within a JVM spun up by Leiningen since stdout/stderr are then redirected and Jansi cannot detect that there is a color-enabled terminal at their ends. __This means that escape sequences will be filtered out when produced within `lein repl` or `lein run`.__
+(`lein trampoline run` and executing an ubjerar should work, though.)

 The choice of which colorization library to use is completely yours.
 But since you're already here...